ubnetdef/lockdown-website/content/highschool.md

 What is it about?
 ------

-High School students in teams of 4 will be competiting in an inaugural High School Cybersecurity Competition. eams will be required to defend a small network of systems from attack, and ensure their services remain available. ams will also be assigned various tasks to complete throughout the event.
-A Cbersecurity CTF and other challenges will be part of the competition as well.
+High School students in teams of 4 will be competiting in an inaugural High School Cybersecurity Competition.
+Teams will be required to defend a small network of systems from attack, and ensure their services remain available.
+Teams will also be assigned various tasks to complete throughout the event.
+A Cybersecurity CTF and other challenges will be part of the competition as well.
 We welcome teams of all skill level to come and have fun and compete in a chance to win many different prizes.

 When and where?
 ------

-The competition is **12/1/2018** at the UB North Campus from 9:30am to 3:30pm in the Jacobs School of Management building, room B30 and B34.
+The competition is **12/1/2018** at the UB North Campus from 9:30am to 3:30pm in the Jacobs School of Management building.

 Who do I contact for more information?